Environmental

 Second, if there is a surface or part that needs to be monitored, consider how easy it will be able to access that surface.
 Will it be too hot for conventional surface temperature sensors?
 Out of reach?
 Dew point meters equipped with an infrared surface temperature sensor, such as the PosiTector DPM IR can accomplish this measurement while still measuring and calculating other parameters.

 Third, do the environmental conditions need to be monitored over a period of time or would instantaneous measurements suffice?
 All PosiTector DPM models measure instantly and also feature Auto Log mode for continuous measurement.
 Advanced models feature an enhanced Auto Log mode that turns the instrument off between readings for up to 8 months of battery life.
-The PosiTector DPM L is designed specifically for autonomous monitoring, and features up to 200 days of battery life in a small enclosure.
+The PosiTector DPM L and PosiTector DPM L+ are specifically designed for autonomous monitoring.
+The PosiTector DPM L features battery life of up to 200 days while the PosiTector DPM L+ features battery life of up to 600 days.
+The PosiTector DPM L+ automatically sends readings directly to the cloud-based PosiSoft.net via WiFi allowing jobsite conditions to be remotely monitored from any location in the world.

 Finally, are there memory and/or reporting requirements?
 All PosiTector DPM Standard models can store up to 2,500 datasets.
 All PosiTector DPM Advanced models can store up to 250,000 datasets or 1,000 batches.
 The PosiTector DPM L Dew Point Meter Logger can store up to 10,000 datasets (60,000 readings).
 Software solutions are available for viewing, analyzing, and reporting data.